gespinoza/hants/README.md

 # Harmonic ANalysis of Time Series (HANTS)

-This repository is a python implementation of the Harmonic ANalysis of Time Series (HANTS) applied to geographic data.
+This repository is a python implementation of the Harmonic ANalysis of Time Series (HANTS) applied to geospatial data.
 The python module can be used to perform the HANTS analysis to a collection of time-variable raster data at each pixel.

  ![](example/plot.png)